 With the first court win in over a decade against an FTC merger challenge in a non-healthcare case, gained clearance for Arch Coal to buy the North Rochelle mine and create the largest U.S. coal mine.

-Secured one of the most recent corporate not-guilty verdicts after a full criminal antitrust trial.
+Secured one of the rare corporate not-guilty verdicts after a full criminal antitrust trial.

-Represented clients in well over 50 antitrust grand jury proceedings spanning every regional office and the National Criminal Trial Section of the DoJ Antitrust Division.
+Represented clients in well over 50 antitrust grand jury proceedings spanning every current and former office of the DoJ Antitrust Division.
 Representation in criminal matters has encompassed a wide array of industries and included Fortune 100 and closely held corporations, domestic and international, as well as individuals.

 - Nestlé Acquisitions

-Representative acquisitions include obtaining FTC clearance for Nestlé in its $40 billion sale of Alcon stock to Novartis in 2010 and its acquisitions of Gerber ($5.5 billion) and Novartis Medical Nutrition Business ($2.5 billion) in 2007, of Dreyer’s Ice Cream ($2.8 billion) in 2003, and of Ralston Purina ($11 billion) in 2002.
+Representative acquisitions include obtaining FTC clearance for Nestlé in its $40 billion sale of Alcon stock to Novartis and its acquisitions of Gerber ($5.5 billion) and Novartis Medical Nutrition Business ($2.5 billion), of Dreyer’s Ice Cream ($2.8 billion), and of Ralston Purina ($11 billion).